ember-learn/ember-blog/source/2020-07-31-the-ember-times-issue-158.md

 onEnter(this._renderInView.bind(this));
 ```

-The addon also provides the `viewportTolerance` property which is a configuration value to signal when a component is considered to be entered or leaving the viewport.
 The components that are not in view will not make a request for API data, unlike the route’s model hook using a `Promise.all`.

-Read more on this at the [full blog post](https://medium.com/@koushikrad/using-an-ember-cli-addon-detecting-ember-js-components-entering-or-leaving-the-viewport-dda5ad9b46bf)!
+Read more about detecting components from the [blog post](https://medium.com/@koushikrad/using-an-ember-cli-addon-detecting-ember-js-components-entering-or-leaving-the-viewport-dda5ad9b46bf)!

 ---